darktable-org/dtdocs/content/module-reference/processing-modules/framing.md

 : The size of the frame as a percentage of the underlying full image.

 aspect
-: The aspect ratio of the final module output (i.e. the underlying image plus the frame)
+: The aspect ratio of the final module output (i.e. the underlying image plus the frame).
+Right-click on the slider to enter a custom aspect as a ratio (e.g. "6:5").

 orientation
 : The orientation of the frame (portrait/landscape).
 Select 'auto' for darktable to choose the most reasonable orientation based on the underlying image.